 Research at the Department of Architecture offers a laboratory for informing education, research and knowledge exchange in the fields of Architecture & Urban Design.
-We work through collaborations within the University and by engagement with practice and links with specialists in both the public and private sectors.
-Much of our research portfolio has been rated of an international standard in successive Research Assessment exercises.

-This Unit does research and consultancy on ecological, urban and economic sustainability, the history of urban design, minorities and the built environment.
+Urban Design Studies Unit The Unit does research and consultancy on ecological, urban and economic sustainability, the history of urban design, minorities and the built environment.
 It is particularly interested in the interpretation of urban form and dynamics as layered manifestations of the complex relationships of mutual change and evolution.